JesseCoretta/go-asn1plus/README.md

 Go version 1.21 or later is required

+## Donations for animal/environmental causes

+If you or your organization use my software regularly and find it useful, I only ask that you donate to animal shelters, non-profit environmental entities or similar.
+If you cannot afford a monetary contribution to these causes, please volunteer at animal shelters and/or visit kill shelters for the purpose of liberating animals unfairly awaiting execution.

 ## Help Wanted!

 As indicated by the above badge, I am actively looking for experienced open source volunteers who have a keen grasp of ASN.1, encoding rules and other relevant components.